Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Experiment

 \section{Experiment}

-\textbf{Datasets.} We evaluate cross-category generalization on the CO3D~\citep{reizenstein2021common} dataset by training on 17 categories and testing on 3 held-out ones, and cross-scene generalization by training on the full DL3DV-10K~\citep{ling2024dl3dv} and testing on Tanks and Temples~\citep{knapitsch2017tanks}.
-Style supervision is provided by WikiArt~\citep{wikiart}, with 50 images reserved for unseen-style evaluation.
+\textbf{Datasets.} We evaluate cross-category generalization on the CO3D~\citep{reizenstein2021common} dataset by training on 17 categories and testing on 3 held-out ones, and cross-scene generalization by training on the full DL3DV-10K~\citep{ling2024dl3dv} and testing on Tanks \& Temples~\citep{knapitsch2017tanks}.
+Style images are provided by WikiArt~\citep{wikiart} and DELAUNAY~\citep{gontier2023delaunay}, with 50 diverse style images reserved as unseen styles that are never used during training.

-\textbf{Baselines.} We compare with two representative open-source baselines, StyleRF~\citep{liu2023stylerf} and StyleGS~\citep{liu2024stylegaussian}, using their released per-scene trained weights against our single DL3DV-trained model.
-Concurrent to Stylos, the other instant stylization solution Styl3R~\citep{wang2025styl3rinstant3dstylized} was proposed, but its official codes are not yet available at the time of our submission.
-We plan to provide comparisons once they are released.